PlasmaPy/PlasmaPy/changelog/README.rst

      Removed the ``plasmapy.physics`` subpackage.
 The functionality from that subpackage is now in `plasmapy.formulary`.

-* Substitutions as defined in :file:`common_links.rst` may be used in changelog entries.
+* Substitutions as defined in :file:`docs/_global_substitutions.py` may be used in changelog entries.

 * The pull request number does not need to be included inside the changelog entry because it will be added automatically when the